partylikeits1983/miden-docs/src/index.md

 ## Status and features

-Polygon Miden is currently on release v0.7.
-This is an early version of the protocol and its components.
+Polygon Miden is currently on release v0.8 This is an early version of the protocol and its components.

 > [!WARNING]
 > We expect breaking changes on all components.

-At the time of writing, Polygon Miden doesn't offer all the features you may expect from a zkRollup.
-During 2024, we expect to gradually implement more features.
+At the time of writing, Polygon Miden doesn't offer all the features you may expect from a zkRollup yet.
+During 2025, we expect to gradually implement more features.

 ### Feature highlights